background picture with networks

 A very common need, helping browsing your document efficiently.

-Fortunately this is very straightforward: you just have to specify it in the header of the document.
+Fortunately this is very straightforward: you just have to specify it using the toc the header of the document.
 This is how the header would look like:

 ---